An Encore Presentation

-Since 2013, The Neighborhood celebrates Veteran’s Day with a salute to the Homeless Veterans and those suffering with PTSD.
-This year we salute the Fallen and remember the Forgotten American Soldiers, with a brief but personal tribute of our own.
-And we do not buy into petty nonsense here.
-So stand or kneel, either way makes no difference; no matter how many times they say it or how many people they convince to hate it.
-But even they are welcomed into the embrace.
-All inclusive has no borders, only peace & love and respect for our soldiers.
+Since 2013, The Neighborhood has celebrated Veteran’s Day with a salute to the Homeless Veterans and those suffering with PTSD.
+In 2017, we saluted the Fallen and remembered the Forgotten American Soldiers, with a brief but personal tribute of our own.

 Enjoy the show. – KP